 - Nectarine Pie: Substitute an equal amount of peeled, pitted, ands slices nectarines for the cherries

 Are you a sweet cherry freak-o like me?
 When they make an appearance in our markets, I buy as many as I can while they last.
 And I’m always looking for ways to use them.
 For starters, I’m making plans for this Fresh Cherry Crisp, and this Fresh Cherry Salsa.
-And I like making this Cherry Brown Sugar Fool with Honey Almonds. yum.

 More Fresh Fruit Pie Recipes: